search icon

 Tahoe Truckee Community Foundation evolves trust-based grantmaking to meet the moment

-TRUCKEE, Calif. — Tahoe Truckee Community Foundation (TTCF) is evolving its community grantmaking.
+For Immediate Release 10/08/2025 Truckee, CA — Tahoe Truckee Community Foundation (TTCF) is evolving its community grantmaking.
 The 2025 Trust-Based Community Grantmaking awarded $485,000 in unrestricted grants to 60 local nonprofits.
 TTCF removed the competitive application process this year to reduce the administrative burden on nonprofits and reinforce its commitment to responsive, equitable philanthropy.
 Joining this process, TTCF’s longtime funding partner, the Martis Fund, awarded additional Nature Fund-specific grants to fund a total of $100,000.
-“As we’re in this moment and working through as much as we all are, I wanted to say thank you.
+“As we're in this moment and working through as much as we all are, I wanted to say thank you.
 Thank you for leaning into your partnerships and the community.
 Stepping forward as you are in the direction of strength-based philanthropy is a breath of fresh air and wind in our sails as we navigate through all that is coming at us.
 Thank you.
-I’m grateful to be standing with you for our kids, our families, and our community,” Seth Ehrlich, Chief Executive Officer, SOS Outreach.
-Guided by extensive nonprofit input through conversations, focus groups, and collaborative work this year, TTCF heard clearly: competitive cycles can drain capacity and limit flexibility.
-This is especially true with uncertainty around government regulations and funding that programs have relied on for years.
-In response, TTCF provided unrestricted grants that nonprofits can use where they are needed most to benefit Tahoe-Truckee.
-TTCF’s rigorous due diligence included analyzing years of qualitative and quantitative data to ensure equitable and effective funding.
+I'm grateful to be standing with you for our kids, our families, and our community,” Seth Ehrlich, Chief Executive Officer, SOS Outreach.

 Read More AboutTahoe Truckee Community Foundation evolves trust-based grantmaking to meet the moment